ozalpozqur/altogic-auth-remix/README.md

 ```

 ### Replacing app/routes/profile.jsx with the following code:
+In this page, we will show the user's profile, and We will use our sign-out api route.

+We will remove session and user infos from state and storage if signOut api return success.
+Then user will be redirected to login page.

+This page is protected.
+Before page loaded, We will check cookie.
+If there is token, and it's valid, we will sign in and fetch user, session information.
+If there is not or not valid, the user will be redirected to sign in page.

 ```jsx
 import { Link, useLoaderData } from '@remix-run/react';
 import { getAllSessions, getToken, getUserByToken, requireAuth } from '~/utils/auth.server';